-2. ADOPTION OF HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs") (continued)
+2. ADOPTION OF HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs") (continued) (a) Adoption of new/revised HKFRSs (continued)

 HKFRS 15 Revenue from Contracts with Customers ("HKFRS 15")

 HKFRS 15 supersedes HKAS 11 Construction Contracts, HKAS 18 Revenue and related interpretations.
 HKFRS 15 has established a five-steps model to account for revenue arising from contracts with customers.
 Under HKFRS 15, revenue is recognised at the amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.